What is Project Safe?

 How is it Administered?

-Each request for emergency funds will be reviewed by a staff member of Aid to Distressed Families for Appalachian Counties to ensure a fair distribution to people who qualify and need temporary assistance.
+Each request for emergency funds will be reviewed by a staff member of Aid to Distressed Families for Appalachian Counties (ADFAC) to ensure a fair distribution to people who qualify and need temporary assistance.

 Will Donations Really Help?

 All money given to PROJECT SAFE goes directly to the emergency program.
 No salaries or expenses of the sponsoring or administrative organizations are paid from the donations.